-- 9.10.
-The Board shall authorize the CEO to notify the applicant of the action of the Planning Board, including the findings of fact, and any conditions of approval.
-This requirement can be met through the distribution of minutes of the meeting containing the findings of fact and decision of the PlanningBoard. - 10.11.
-All time limits provided for in this section may be extended by mutual agreement of the applicant and Planning Board. - Final Approval and Filing: Upon completion of the requirements of this Section and an approval vote by the majority of the Planning Board, the application shall be deemed to have final approval and the site plan shall be signed by a majority of the members of the Planning Board and must be filed with the CEO.
-It is the applicant's responsibility to assure that a complete application is filed with the CEO within 60 days of the date upon which such plan is approved and signed by the Planning Board, or the permit shall become null and void.
-Performance guarantees pursuant to Section 3-8.
-Performance Guarantees, if applicable. - C. Final Approval and Filing: Upon completion of the requirements of this Section and an approval vote by the majority vote of the Planning Board, the application shall be deemed to have final approval and the site plan shall be signed by the majority of the members of the Planning Board and missed be filed with the CEO. - 1.
-It is the applicant's responsibility to assure that a complete application is filed with the CEO with sixty (60) days of the date upon which such plan is approved and signed by the Planning Board, or the permit shall be null and void. - 2.
+- 10. The Board shall authorize the CEO to notify the applicant of the action of the Planning Board, including the findings of fact, and any conditions of approval.
+This requirement can be met through the distribution of minutes of the meeting containing the findings of fact and decision of the PlanningBoard. - 11.
+All time limits provided for in this section may be extended by mutual agreement of the applicant and Planning Board. - C. Final Approval and Filing: Upon completion of the requirements of this Section and an approval vote by the majority vote of the Planning Board, the application shall be deemed to have final approval and the site plan shall be signed by the majority of the members of the Planning Board and missed be filed with the CEO. - 1.
+It is the applicant's responsibility to ensure that a complete application is filed with the CEO with sixty (60) days of the date upon which such plan is approved and signed by the Planning Board, or the permit shall be null and void. - 2.
 Performance guarantees shall be secured in accordance with Section 3.8 Performance Guarantees, if applicable. - 3.
 If any phasing is proposed for the project, the applicant shall provide a phasing plan, with the required performance guarantee, that includes the following information: - a.
 A map depicting the proposed phases of the project. - b.
-Approximate dates for construction start and completion for each phase of the project. - a.c.A construction management plan depicting items such as, but not limited to, construction access, material storage and any other information that will help the CEO understand the details related to the project's phased construction.
+Approximate dates for construction start and completion for each phase of the project. - c.
+A construction management plan depicting items such as, but not limited to, construction access, material storage and any other information that will help the Planning Board understand the details related to the project's phased construction. - d.
+A phased site plan approval shall be valid for 5 (five) years from the original date of Planning Board approval.
+The first phase must be commenced within 2 years of approval, and each phase must be completed prior to commencing subsequent phases.

-C.D.
-Fees:
+D. Fees:

-- Application Fee: An application fee, if required, must accompany an application for site plan review.
-This fee is intended to cover the cost of the town's administrative processing of the application.
-The fee shall not be refundable.
-This application fee shall be paid to the town, and evidence of payment of the fee, if required, shall be included with the application.
+- 1. Application Fee: An application fee, if required, must accompany an application for site plan review.
+This fee is intended to cover the cost of the town's administrative processing of the application..
 The application shall be accompanied by a non-refundable fee as specified in the Town of North Yarmouth Application, License and Permit Fees Ordinance, to be paid to the town of North Yarmouth stating the specific purpose of the fee.
 [Amended 6/12/10] - 2.
 Technical Review: In addition, the Planning Board may refer the developer to a firm, or individual chosen by the Planning Board, for peer review of all submissions.
 The developer shall pay to the town a sum that the peer reviewer shall budget as sufficient to cover the cost of said review.
-If afterfinal approval, the sum deposited with the town was more than sufficient to cover the cost, the town\shall return the unexpended funds to the developer.
+If afterfinal approval, the sum deposited with the town was more than sufficient to cover the cost, the town shall return the unexpended funds to the developer.
 If the deposit was not sufficient, the developershall pay the balance to the town prior to final approval by the Board.
 If the Board deems a public hearing is necessary, the applicant shall be responsible for the cost associated with the public notice requirements. - 3.
 Establishment of Fees: The Select Board may, from time to time and after consultation with the Planning Board and/or CEO, establish the appropriate application fees and technical review fees following posting of the proposed schedule of fees and public hearing.

-D.E.
-Submission Requirements:
+E. Submission Requirements: